 • Must be a CareShield Life Policyholder.

-• Your loved one can find out if they are insured under CareShield Life, by logging on to
+• To find out if you are insured under CareShield Life, log on to

 Unable to perform three or more of the six Activities of Daily Living, as certified by an MOH-accredited severe disability assessor.
 These six activities are: